 It might not be the prettiest option, but it’s certainly the easiest (assuming your credit rating is alright).
 Speak with your bank or any local services and look at what finance options they offer you.
 Just remember that you’re borrowing money, and you'll have to pay it back with interest.
 Only take out a loan if you’re in a stable financial situation and if you’re desperate for some extra cash, or you really want to buy something expensive.

 There are plenty of websites that will pay you to review products.
 Most of the time, you’ll need to buy the product yourself—they won’t give you free stuff, but it’s a nice way to get a bit of extra cash back on your purchases.
 You can also review products that you already own such as your phone, computer parts, or even kitchen appliances.
+Be careful with somethings if you don't know the value.
+Get it appraised.
+That police flashlight that seems worth a few pennies might be worth a lot more.
 If you’re lucky, you’ll be able to find some websites that give out trial products for review.

 Products aren’t the only things you can review.
 You can also write reviews for TV shows, movies, and even video games.
 However, don’t expect to get paid much for these until you build up an audience or you’re recruited by a company to write part-time.